mdref/mdref-http/http/Client/Curl.md

   Simple list of server software names to blacklist for pipelining.
 Available if libcurl is v7.30.0 or more recent.
 * array $pipelining_site_bl
   Simple list of server host names to blacklist for pipelining.
 Available if libcurl is v7.30.0 or more recent.
-* bool $use_eventloop
+* mixed $use_eventloop
   Whether to use an event loop.
+This option accepts either bool, whether to use the internal event loop, or an instance of an http\Client\Curl\User implementation.
-Available if pecl/http was built with libevent support.
+  The internal event loop is only available if pecl/http was built with libevent support.
+* bool $share_cookies
+  Whether to let the client share cookies between requests.
+* bool $share_ssl
+  Whether to let the client share SSL/TLS sessions between requests.
+Available if libcurl is v7.23.0 or more recent.